 We are especially interested in applicants who have demonstrated commitment to or experience with working with diverse populations and who can contribute to the diversity and excellence of the academic community through research, teaching, and service.

 All candidates must submit their application through what is the new website www.jobs.du.edu

-The online application should include: a cover letter, curriculum vitae, and separate statements of research interests and teaching philosophy and two recent publications.
-In addition, at least three recommenders should email letters of reference to: Aging-Biology Faculty Search Committee, University of Denver, Department of Biological Sciences at firstname.lastname@example.org .
-The review of applications will begin November 15, 2018 and continue until the position is filled.
-Contact Dr Dan Linseman (Daniel.Linseman@du.edu) if you have questions regarding the search.
+The online application should include: a cover letter, curriculum vitae, separate statements of research interests, teaching, and diversity equity & inclusion (DEI), and two recent publications.
+Provide contact information for 3 professional references.
+The review of applications will begin November 15, 2022 and continue until the position is filled.
+Contact Dr. Yan Qin (email@example.com), search committee chair, if you have questions regarding the search.
 The University of Denver is committed to enhancing the diversity of its faculty and staff and encourages applications from women, minorities, members of the LGBT community, people with disabilities and veterans.
 The University is an equal opportunity/affirmative action employer.